-A foolproof, easy, step by step guide on how to make the best lemon curd at home.
+Easy, step by step guide on how to make the best lemon curd filling at home, using organic egg yolks, lemon and sugar.

 A fruit spread made with only the freshest organic, free range egg yolks, freshly squeezed lemon juice, zest, sugar and butter!